Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

 \begin{remark} As mentioned in Remark \ref{rem:comp_ind}, under completely independent censoring, the censoring survival curve $S_C^\star(u)$, and therefore the cumulative hazard function $\Lambda_C^\star(u)$, can be consistently estimated at a root-$n$ rate.
 Hence, $\| \hat{\Lambda }_{C}(u) -\Lambda _{C}(u) \| _{L^2}=O_{p}\left( n^{-1/2}\right)$, which implies that the error bound of the AIPCW estimator is negligible and is guaranteed to be better than that of the IPCW estimator. \end{remark}

 \begin{remark} When the estimated conditional quantile of $T\mid X$ is used to define the non-conformity score (as in~\eqref{eq:conditional-quantile-non-conformity-score}), $\eta^\star$ takes the specific form described in~\eqref{eq:conditional-quantile-eta}, which involves the ratio of $S_{T\mid X}^\star$ evaluated at two different time points.
-Therefore, under the assumption that $S_{T\mid X}^\star$ and $\hat{S}_{T\mid X}$ satisfy a positivity condition analogous to that of the censoring mechanism in Assumption \ref{Assum:bound}, the error in estimating $\eta^\star$ can be bounded by the corresponding error in estimating $S_{T\mid X}^\star$, scaled by the positivity constant. \end{remark}
+Therefore, under a positivity assumption for the time-to-event, analogous to that of the censoring mechanism in Assumption \ref{Assum:bound}, the error in estimating $\eta^\star$ can be bounded by the corresponding error in estimating $S_{T\mid X}^\star$, scaled by the positivity constant. \end{remark}